mjurczyk/openvdb/README.md

 `progressive: boolean` - set to `true` to render the fog on-the-go as it is being parsed, while preserving 60fps.
 `absorbance: number` - (default: `1.0`) `1.0` means fog absorbs all the light going through it, lower values all light to partially traverse through the fog.
 `opacity: number` - alpha opacity of the fog (doesn't affect light calculations.)
-`noise: number` - between `0.0` and `1.0`, amount of CPU-generated noise within the fog volume, adds a bit of randomness to the result.
+`radius: number` - roudness of each voxel.
 `baseColor: Three.Color | string | number` - (default: `0x000000`) albedo color of the fog volume.

 ⚠️ Note - fog volumes currently react to all lights in the scene.
 Keep this in mind as light calculations within the volume are done using quite expensive raymarching.
 If fog volume covers a significant part of the viewport, consider decreasing `steps` parameter, or the overall amount of lights.